johndistasio/signals/README.md

 }
 ```

 The websocket server will then forward peering events to the client.
-The server ignores messages sent by the client.

-The server will close the websocket connection if:
+The server will close the websocket connection during the handshake phase if:

 * The client does not send the handshake before the configured timeout.
 * The handshake message is malformed.